Parenting is full of amazing moments and sticky chaos, but nothing sends your heart racing quite like an unexpected rash or wheeze.

 - Severity: Can be severe or fatal—don’t wait to seek help.

 A single sting can cause anything from mild swelling to full-blown anaphylaxis.
-If your child’s ever had a concerning reaction to an insect sting, talk to your provider about an allergy action plan.
+If your child’s ever had a concerning reaction to an insect sting, talk to Poppins care team or your pediatrician about an allergy action plan.

 When it comes to allergies, recognizing symptoms is your first line of defense.